vthommeret/mathtocode/questions/009-prod.md

 math`\prod_{i,j=1}^n 3*{m_{ij}}`

 The Π symbol is a capital π symbol, pronounced "pi".
 Implement this equation similarly using the `prod` function.
 Note that the matrix first element-wise multiplied by 3.

+**Tip:** Make sure to group values where appropriate with parentheses.